Introduce Version Identifier

 #maintainability

-Move Operation explains this quality: “There are many reasons to change an API (in addition to quality refactorings) [Stocker and Zimmermann 2021].
+There are many reasons to change an API (besides quality refactorings [Stocker and Zimmermann 2021]).
 It should be changed as much as required and as little as possible, and ripple effects be avoided.
-One of the first steps in related maintenance tasks is to determine which parts of the system should be changed.”
-The impact of the changes on other parts should be kept minimal, but are worth communicating when they occur.
+One of the first steps in related maintenance tasks is determining which system parts should be changed.
+The impact of the major and minor changes on other parts should be kept at a minimum, but it is worth communicating when such changes occur.

 #developer-experience

-Explicit versioning might appear to be costly and anti-agile or not RESTful at first glance.
-However, fixing bugs caused by not knowing about versioning mismatches often is expensive.
-As Version Identifiers can be placed in protocol headers (in most protocols) or in the message payload, additional learning and decision making is required.
+Since Version Identifiers can be placed in protocol headers (in most protocols) or in the message payload, additional learning and decision making is required.
 Accessing protocol headers differs from accessing payload in terms of code to be written, tool and library support, and portability.

 Initial Position Sketch

-The entire API or individual parts such as endpoints, operations, or message parts can be versioned.
+The entire API or individual parts, such as endpoints, operations, or message parts can be versioned.
 Here, we primarily target endpoint versioning.

 Design Smells